Ithaca College Faculty Member Receives National Athletic Training Award

 For more information, contact Keith Davis, assistant director of media relations, at firstname.lastname@example.org or (607) 274-1153.

-Originally published in Media Relations: Ithaca College Faculty Member Receives National Athletic Training Award.
+Originally published in IC News: Ithaca College Faculty Member Receives National Athletic Training Award.